Username:666

-"Username:666" is a Japanese creepypasta screenlife YouTube video released in 2008 created by PiroPito (better known as nana825763).
-It shows a fictional scenario where an internet user types "www.youtube.com/666" into their browser and keeps refreshing the page until they are taken to a heavily distorted, hellish version of the website.
-In 2022, there was a bug where if one changed the YouTube URL, it would redirect to this video.
+Username:666, initially uploaded to Niconico as A cursed video on Niconico (ニコニコ呪いの動画, Nikoniko Noroi No Dōga, or simply sm666) is a Japanese horror or creepypasta screenlife YouTube video uploaded on February 26, 2008.
+Created by PiroPito (ぴろぴと, known online as nana825763), it shows a fictional scenario where an internet user tries to visit the user "666" on YouTube, and refreshes until they are taken to a heavily distorted, hellish version of the website that features the channel.
+In 2022, there was a bug where if one changed the YouTube URL, it would redirect to one of the fictional user's videos.

 Video

-An unseen computer user attempts to visit a 2008 style YouTube channel URL "www.youtube.com/666".
-The account is shown as suspended, but the user continues to refresh the page, and slowly the layout of the site starts to take on a more sinister tone, until they are taken to a heavily distorted, hellish and bloody version of the website.
-At the end, a hand comes out of the screen and the video ends.
+An unseen computer user attempts to visit a YouTube channel URL (www.youtube.com/666) with the name bearing the number of the beast.
+The account is shown as suspended, but the user continues to refresh the page a few times.
+Slowly, the layout of the site begins changing and taking on a sinister appearance, until the user is suddenly taken to a heavily distorted, hellish, and bloody version of the website, with the channel now accessible.
+The user then goes through the channel's videos, and before clicking on the last one, they are greeted with a blank pop-up window, and proceeds to click it.
+The user tries to escape by pausing the video, closing the browser, clicking the back button on the browser, using Task Manager, and shutting down the computer, but none of these methods work.
+At the end, a hand comes out of the YouTube video player and the footage cuts out.